Table of Contents:

 - A proposed sampling schedule for Cryptosporidium at the intake until treatment is in place.

-During this period, the bureau will work with the Portland Utility Board (PUB) and Oregon Citizens’ Utility Board (CUB) to ensure the bureau's compliance proposal includes meaningful opportunities for community engagement.
+The bureau has been working with the Portland Utility Board (PUB) and Oregon Citizens’ Utility Board (CUB) to ensure the bureau's compliance proposal includes meaningful opportunities for community engagement.

 Building a filtration plant to meet the specific needs of the Portland area will be a complex process, conducted over many years, with numerous decision points.